+If you have activated the sending direction of drive controller -> controller, enter 3.

-Also select the data type that matches the data type of the drive controller parameter and confirm with OK. - ⇒ The selected CiA object or the specified drive controller parameter has been added to the PDO content of the selected channel. - 7.
-Repeat steps 5 6 for all other CiA objects for which you would like to extend PDO transmission for the selected channel - 8.
-Switch to the associated DriveControlSuite project and add to the PDO transmission there in the same way as the additions in CODESYS V3 (see Configuring PDO transmission). - ⇒ The expansion of PDO transmission takes effect the next time the EtherCAT master is started.
+- 13. Confirm with OK. - 14.
+Switch to the associated DriveControlSuite project and add to the PDO transmission there in the same way as the additions in CODESYS V3 (see Configuring PDO transmission [\ 25]). - ⇒ The expansion of PDO transmission takes effect the next time the EtherCAT master is started.